Uber CEO drops out of Trump's business advisory council

 "There are many ways we will continue to advocate for just change on immigration but staying on the council was going to get in the way of that," Kalanick said in the memo.
 "The executive order is hurting many people in communities all across America.
 Families are being separated, people are stranded overseas and there's a growing fear the U.S. is no longer a place that welcomes immigrants."

+"We are heartened that Uber has listened to the drivers and the community on this important issue that is so integral to the promise of the American dream," said Jim Conigliaro, Jr., founder of The Independent Drivers Guild, in a statement.
+"This is an important show of solidarity with the immigrant drivers who helped build Uber and number over 40,000 in New York City alone."

+"Membership on this council is an endorsement of bigotry, period.
+Thanks to the thousands of activists who protested and made their voice heard, Kalanick and Uber woke up to this reality," Farhana Khera, executive director of Muslim Advocates, said in a statement.
+"However, the 18 other CEOs on this business council are still trying to have it both ways."

-The panel of corporate execs, dubbed the Strategic and Policy Forum, includes JPMorgan Chase (JPM) CEO Jamie Dimon and former GE CEO Jack Welch.
+Trump's advisory council, dubbed the Strategic and Policy Forum, includes JPMorgan Chase (JPM) CEO Jamie Dimon and former GE CEO Jack Welch.
 The group is expected to have a direct line to Trump and be tasked with giving him nonpartisan views on how government policy impacts the economy and jobs.

 Other members include Elon Musk of Tesla (TSLA), Mary Barra of General Motors (GM), Larry Fink of Blackrock and Jim McNerney of Boeing (BA).

-Note: Correction: An earlier version of this story misstated the size of the advisory council.